satish-shrestha-4u/lianes-library-sql-streamlit-app/README.md

-# Liane's Library SQL and Streamlit App
+# Liane's Library Advanced SQL, Python and Streamlit App

 This project demonstrates a full SQL-to-application workflow using a library management case study.